billti/v8dbg/readme.md

-# DbgExt
+# v8dbg
-This project shows a basic example of a debugger extension.
+This project is a WinDbg extension for the V8 engine.
 It uses the DataModel as much as possible (see [DataModel Manager]) via the native interfaces using the [C++/WinRT COM] APIs.

-The source in the root directory is a generic starting point for implementation.
-The custom code should implement the two methods declared near the top of `dbgext.h` to initialize and clean-up, and make use of the two globals declared there also.
+The source in the root directory is a generic starting point for implementing a WinDbg extension.
+The V8-specific implementation (under `./src`) then implements the two methods declared near the top of `dbgext.h` to create and destroy the extension instance.

 ## Building

 1. Open a `Native x64 Developer Tools` command prompt installed by VS 2019.
 2. Create a `.\x64` directory under the project and CD into it.
 3. To create the build files run: `cmake -G Ninja ../`
 4. To build, in the same directory run: `ninja` (or, from the root directory, run `cmake --build ./x64`).

-The resulting `dbgext.dll` and symbols should be generated in the build directory.
+The resulting `v8dbg.dll` and symbols should be generated in the build directory.

 ## Testing

-Use the `runtests.bat` script in the root directory (after building) to run the console app the exercises the extension.
-Launch with `runtests.bat dbg` to run the test executable in the debugger.
+Use the `runtests.bat` script in the root directory (after building) to run the console app that exercises the extension.
+Launch with `runtests.bat dbg` to run the test executable in an instance of WinDbgx.

-As the version of dbgeng.dll that comes with Windows is a system DLL it is found first, but the system version does not allow loading of extensions.
-Thus the script has to copy the extension and test executable to the WinDbgx version to load the correct dbgeng.dll and dbgmodel.dll files.
+As the version of dbgeng.dll that comes with Windows is a system DLL, it is found first by default, but the system version does not allow loading of extensions.
+Thus the script has to copy the extension and test executable to the WinDbgx location to load the correct dbgeng.dll and dbgmodel.dll files.

-The path to WinDbgx in the first line of `runtests.bat` may need updating.
+The local path to WinDbgx in the first line of `runtests.bat` may need updating.

 ### Release builds